 How to safely store gold

-Once you’ve purchased your gold, you’ll also need to find a safe place to store it.
-There are several options to consider, including the following:
+Now that you know how to buy gold, you’ll need a safe place to store it.
+There are several options to consider, including:

 Why is gold a “safe haven”?

-There are many reasons people view gold a safe haven for investors.
-For example:
+There are several reasons investors view gold as a safe haven:

-- It does not change (it is resistant to oxidation; gold looks the same hundreds of years from now)
+It doesn’t change — gold is resistant to oxidation and will look the same hundreds of years from now.

 What is a safe haven?